webbsledge/PyPortfolioOpt/README.md

 PyPortfolioOpt is a library implementing portfolio optimization methods, including classical mean-variance optimization, Black-Litterman allocation, or shrinkage and Hierarchical Risk Parity.
-It is **extensive** yet easily **extensible**, for casual investors, or professionals looking for an easy prototyping tool.
+PyPortfolioOpt is inspired by scikit-learn; it is **extensive** yet easily **extensible**, for casual investors, or professionals looking for an easy prototyping tool.
 Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of strategies, PyPortfolioOpt can help you combine your alpha sources in a risk-efficient way.